wu-json/blossom/docs/design/2025-12-20-youtube-viewer.md

 #### UX Considerations

 - **Permission dialog**: Browser shows a picker for which screen/window to share.
 Guide user to select the browser window with the video.
+- **Cropping accuracy**: The cropping logic uses player bounds relative to the browser window.
+If the user selects the entire screen or a different window instead, the crop will be incorrect.
+This is acceptable - users can retry with the correct selection.
 - **Sharing indicator**: While capturing, browser shows a "sharing" indicator.
 We stop the stream immediately after grabbing one frame to minimize this.
 - **First-time guidance**: Show a tooltip or modal explaining the capture flow on first use.
+Emphasize selecting the browser window (not entire screen).
 - **Error handling**: Handle `NotAllowedError` (user cancelled) gracefully with a friendly message.

 ```typescript